To open the program options, please click on the entry 'Settings' in the upper menu.

 - Default action for known Wi-Fi networks: If CyberGhost once recognized a network, it will be added to the list of known Wi-Fis.
 After that you can advise the program how to react to each network by marking the respective network and then deciding for one of following four options:

 - Never protect: The 'Protect my Wi-Fi' profile won't be started automatically.
 However, any profile can of course be started manually.

 - Ask: CyberGhost asks immediately with detection of the respective network, if it should start the 'Protect my Wi-Fi' profile.

 - Always protect: CyberGhost automatically activates the 'Protect my Wi-Fi' profile with the last valid settings every time it detects the respective network.

 - Disconnect at known Wi-Fi: CyberGhost disconnects any other current connection, if it detects this specific network.

 Here you can define programs to be protected by an encrypted VPN connection every time you start them.
-That way you make sure, the respective program, such as a browser, will never be used without a VPN.
+That way you make sure, the respective program, such as a media streaming app, will never be used without a VPN.

 To protect an app first enable the function.
-Then click on 'Add App', search for the application to protect, click on 'Open' and choose the profile you want the app to be started with, such as 'Choose my VPN server'.
+Then click on 'Add App', search for the application to protect, click on 'Open' and choose the profile you want the function to be started with, such as 'Choose my VPN server'.
 The profile chosen will be executed with the last valid settings.
 Note: It's not possible to bind different profiles to different programs.

 If you want to remove an app, mark the respective entry in the list of protected apps and click on 'Remove selected'.